TheGazette/DevDocs/mygazette/myaccount/address.md

 # Account - Change Address #

 This allows a user to change the address which their account is registered to requires the user to be authenticated.
-To be authenticated users must [register](../authentication/registration.md) and then [sign-in](../authentication/sign-in.md).
+To be authenticated users must [create an account](../authentication/registration.md) and then [sign-in](../authentication/sign-in.md).

 ## Resource URL ##